 4.2.
 Customer Processing of Customer Data.
 Customer agrees and certifies that: (i) it shall comply with its obligations as a Data Controller under Data Protection Laws in respect of its processing of Customer Data and any processing instructions it issues to Seesaw; (ii) it has provided notice and obtained (or shall obtain) all consents and rights necessary under Data Protection Laws for Seesaw to process Customer Data and provide the Services pursuant to the Agreement and this DPA; (iii) the consents it has obtained from adults are freely given, affirmative grants of consent; (iv) the consents it has obtained regarding minors are obtained from a parent or legal guardian of the minor in question; and, (v) the Customer has a mechanism in place to capture the demonstration of those grants of consent and can provide this upon request of appropriate legal authority within the EU.

 4.3 Seesaw Processing of Customer Data.
 Seesaw shall process Customer Data only for the purposes described in this DPA and only in accordance with Customer’s documented lawful instructions.
-The parties agree that this DPA and the Agreement set out the Customer’s complete and final instructions to Seesaw in relation to the processing of Customer Data and processing outside the scope of these instructions (if any) shall require prior written Agreement between Customer and Seesaw.
+The parties agree that this DPA and the Agreement set out the Customer’s complete instructions to Seesaw in relation to the processing of Customer Data and processing outside the scope of these instructions (if any) shall require prior written Agreement between Customer and Seesaw.

 5.2 Subprocessor Obligations.
 Seesaw shall: (i) enter into a written agreement with the Subprocessor imposing data protection terms that require the Subprocessor to protect the Customer Data to the standard required by Data Protection Laws; and (ii) remain responsible for its compliance with the obligations of this DPA and for any acts or omissions of the Subprocessor that cause Seesaw to breach any of its obligations under this DPA.